5 Things to Do with Your Kids Before Back to School

 Do Something for FREE

 Summer can be an expensive time of year for families as we each try to keep our kids entertained and happy.
-And then back to school season comes and all the supplies add up.
+Then, the back-to-school season arrives, and all the supplies add up.

 So make it easy on yourself and enjoy some of the many free kids’ activities in Orlando.
-Some of our favorite free ideas include Mead Botanical Garden, Lake Apopka Wildlife Drive, Bonnet Springs Park, and much more.
+Some of our favorite free ideas include Mead Botanical Garden, Lake Apopka Wildlife Drive, and Bonnet Springs Park, among others.

 Also, be sure to fuel the fun and keep it budget friendly where Kids Eat Free.